Children’s mental health: what it is and why it matters

 - Help your child learn how to solve problems so that they develop the skills to do this for themselves when they’re older.
 For example, you can help your child work out what the problem is, brainstorm possible solutions, and choose a solution to put into action.

-- Encourage your child to try new things, take age-appropriate risks, and learn from their mistakes.
+- Encourage your child to try new things, take age-appropriate risks, and learn from mistakes.
 This could be things like entering a competition, speaking in front of the class, climbing new equipment at the playground and so on.

 Good physical health and mental health for children